Moist, spiced cake with rolled layers of cream cheese icing - pumpkin roll cake is a must try recipe for your Thanksgiving season!

 But first, I had to quiz my mom on all things pumpkin cake.
-She's my Yoda and I am here Jeti.
+She's so great at explaining the "why", especially with baking.

 Or something like that.

-How to make a pumpkin roll
+🥣 How to make a pumpkin roll cake

 Let's be honest, many of us are intimidated by the term "jelly roll".
 It involves the word technique.
 Sounds fussy, but don't worry, my friends.
 I have a fix for that.

-Nothing earth shattering here.
-Just making a typical cake.
-Now, grease your 10 x 15 inch jelly roll pan with some cooking spray.
-Top the greased pan with a sheet of parchment paper or waxed paper.
+Grease a 10 x 15 inch jelly roll pan with some cooking spray.
+Top the greased pan with a sheet of parchment paper, letting it extend over the edges.

+- Step 2: Bake the cake.
 Pour the prepared cake batter into the prepared jelly roll pan.
 Be sure to spread the batter all the way to the four corners and then make sure the cake batter is evenly distributed throughout the pan.

 Bake for 20-25 minutes until the cake springs back when touched.